mattgam/MillRightMegaVDocs/source/section_01_roller_wheel_assembly/index.rst

 7. Pull down and either kind of press should slide the bearing into the V-Wheel like buttah again

-    * Optionally cringe at the fact that a Yankee is authoring the manual for a Southerners CNC machine
+    * Optionally cringe at the fact that a Yankee is authoring the manual for a Southerner's CNC machine

 8. Repeat this step for the remaining 11 wheels